Intern resume...is that even a thing?

 An example will clear that right out.

-Most resumes, especially college student resumes, are flooded with Additional Sections along these lines.
-They add zero value to your resume in general and your application in particular.
-Students prefer to take the easy way and stuff their resumes with fluff points and sections like these to stretch the document to one page.
+Most internship resumes, especially student internship resumes, are flooded with Additional Sections along these lines.
+They add zero value to your internship resume in general and your application in particular.
+Students prefer to take the easy way and stuff their internship resumes with fluff points and sections like these to stretch the document to one page.

 Don't.
 Do.
 That.